ladybug-tools/spider/README.md

 ### Issue / The problem to be solved

 The purpose of the Spider web presence is still a work-in-progress.

+The main issue is that much of the currently available software for carrying out building visualization and analysis is expensive, hardwired and not easily accessible.

+Solutions to these issues might include:

+Provide free, simple, easy-to access tools to enable analysis of building outcomes earlier in the design process - or even as a stimulator of the design process

+Offer easy-to-read code written so that designers and engineers may monitor, verify and enhance the efforts - and, yes, full stack developers are welcome too.

+Enable just-in-time custom solutions.
+Every building is both unique and standards-adherent.
+The visualization and analysis tools should be the same.

 <!-- The general idea is to adapt the practices developed in Christopher Alexander's _et al_ [A Pattern Language]( https://books.google.com/books?id=hwAHmktpk5IC&pg=PR10#v=onepage&q&f=false ) - as summarized on page 10.